 and, of course, Farnham's Freehold

-In 1977 I lived alone in San Diego, California.
-I learned that a comic and fantasy conference was to take place there, and when I read the details I saw that if I paid for a meal I could apply to sit at a table with any of the invited speakers.
-To my surprise Robert and Virginia Heinlein were slated guests and I leaped at the opportunity!
+Living alone in San Diego, California, 1977 I learned that a comic and fantasy conference was to take place there.
+The fine print announces that if I pay for a meal I can apply to sit at a table with any of the invited speakers.
+To my surprise Robert and Virginia Heinlein are slated guests and I leap at the opportunity!

 I arrive early to the lunch table.
-Robert was already seated, directly across from Virginia at the center of the table.
-Without hesitation I sat down in the empy chair directly to Robert's left.
-He looked at me and said, "That chair is reserved for some pretty woman."
-(Whoever it might have been never showed up and the chair remained empty.)
-I moved over one chair to the left, then said, "May I ask you some questions?"
-I had a ton of them.
-Without hesitation Robert said, "Yes, you may.
+Robert is already seated, directly across from Virginia at the center of the table.
+Without hesitation I sit down in the empty chair directly to Robert's left.
+He looks at me and says, "That chair is reserved for some pretty woman."
+(Whoever she might have been, she never showed up and missed an amazing opportunity to have lunch next to Lazarus Long / Jubal Harshaw.)
+I slide over one chair to the left, then say, "May I ask you some questions?"
+I have a ton of them.
+Without hesitation Robert says, "Yes, you may.
 I will either tell you the truth, lie, or refuse to answer."
-Both he and I grinned.
-Most of my questions he responded to with, "I refuse to answer..."
+Both he and I grin.
+Most of my questions he responds to with, "I refuse to answer..."

 Ah, well.
 The pain of a Memetic Engineer is his endless supply of Dangerous Questions...
-The one question Robert did answer remains with me.
-I asked, "Of all of the books you have ever written, which is your favorite?"
-He looked me straight in the eyes and said, "The one I am writing now!"
+The one question Robert does answer is, "Of all of the books you have ever written, which is your favorite?"
+I remember him looking me straight in the eyes and saying, "The one I am writing now!"

 Neil Postman demonstrated how to take radical responsibility for bullshit.
 He could directly face all varieties of bullshit without flinching from its insanity because he was born and raised in New York City.
 When later I was delivering The Event training, New York City was only place I did not have to train people how to say, "NO!"
 Jewels from Neil's many precious books that helped a California boy grow up include: